ModelTC/LightX2V-BLOG/_articles/Offload.md

 At the weight-container level, LightX2V packages blocks and phases as movable units.
 At the inference level, an offload manager handles prefetching, copying, stream synchronization, and buffer swapping.
 When `lazy_load=true`, the weight source is further extended to Disk / NVMe.

 The key idea is not simply "put weights on CPU."
 More importantly, different models can share the same scheduling abstraction while keeping the model-specific execution details they need.
 For models with regular Transformer structures, LightX2V can use two GPU buffers for ping-pong prefetching.
-For models whose block structures are not fully identical, a more conservative per-block transfer strategy can be used instead.
+For models whose block structures are not fully uniform, a more conservative per-block transfer strategy can be used instead.

 ![LightX2V Offload Overview]({{ site.baseurl }}/assets/offload-blog/offload_fig1.png)
 *Figure 1: LightX2V Offload overview, including the motivation, three granularities, the CPU ↔ GPU path, and Disk / NVMe as an additional source when `lazy_load=true`.*

 In the CPU-to-GPU transfer path, LightX2V relies on two important kinds of buffers.

 **Pinned memory** is a stable staging area on the CPU side.
-Regular CPU memory may be moved or paged by the operating system, making it hard for the GPU to read efficiently during high-speed transfers.
+Regular CPU memory may be moved or paged by the operating system, which makes it hard for the GPU to read efficiently during high-speed transfers.
 Pinned memory is fixed in place, so it is suitable as a source address for GPU DMA reads.
 Intuitively, regular CPU memory is like a temporary storage area, while pinned memory is like a dedicated loading dock for the GPU.

 **GPU buffer** is a fixed workspace in GPU memory.
 After weights are copied from CPU to GPU, they need to land in stable GPU memory so attention, MLP, and other kernels can read them directly.
 For block offload, a common strategy is to allocate two GPU buffers: one for computing the current block and another for receiving the next block's weights.
 With fixed GPU buffers, each iteration only needs to overwrite the buffer with the next set of weights through H2D.
 There is no need to copy the current weights back to CPU (D2H), nor to repeatedly free and reallocate GPU memory.
-This reduces copies, memory allocation/free overhead, and potential synchronization stalls.
+This reduces copy overhead, allocation/free overhead, and potential synchronization stalls.

 ---